 Elizabeth Sperling, Co-Chair, Los Angeles

-Michael Agoglia, Chair, San Francisco
+Greg Christianson, Chair, San Francisco

-The Women’s Initiative, a committee of the Diversity Steering Committee, is comprised of women partners, counsel and senior associates from each office.
+The Women’s Initiative, a committee of the Diversity & Inclusion Steering Committee, is composed of women partners, counsel and senior associates from each office.
 The Women’s Initiative, co-chaired by two senior partners, provides internal and external opportunities and events for women in the firm to meet, share experiences and build their careers.
 The primary goals include promotion and advancement of women attorneys within the firm.
 To that end, we sponsor various opportunities for which all attorneys may participate that focus on promoting client development or firm leadership skills.
 The Women's Initiative also serves as a sounding board and resource toward maintaining, updating and evolving firm policies, such as Alston & Bird’s Alternative Career Path and parental leave policies.
-In that regard, the Women’s Initiative has also formed an outreach network for women returning from maternity leave, comprised of other attorney moms, to assist in the transition back to the office following leave.
+In that regard, the Women’s Initiative has also formed an outreach network for women returning from maternity leave, composed of other attorney moms, to assist in the transition back to the office following leave.